chenxiaolong/DualBootPatcher/README.md

     - zip
     - upx (`upx-ucl` package in Ubuntu)

-3. Create a configuration file `build/config-override.sh` for your system:
+3. Create a configuration file `build/build.custom.conf` (or copy `build/build.conf`) for your system.
+Any options set here will override `build.conf`.

-        ANDROID_NDK=/path/to/android-ndk
-        ANDROID_HOME=/path/to/android-sdk

-        # If you want the C++ Windows launcher instead of the C# one, uncomment:
-        #WIN32_LAUNCHER="C++"

-        # Uncomment if you want a custom version number
-        #VERSION="4.0.0.custom"
+        [builder]
+        android-ndk = /opt/android-ndk
+        android-sdk = /opt/android-sdk

 4. Compile!

     The build script is used like this:

-        ./build/makedist.sh [device] [debug|release|none]

-    The second argument refers to how the Android app should be built.
-If you don't want to build it, just use `none` or don't specify anything.

-    Example: building the PC version of the patcher for the Samsung Galaxy S4

-        ./build/makedist.sh jflte

-    Building for jflte just means that the default in the `defaults.conf` file will be set to jflte.
-If you build for, say hammerhead, the build will work for jflte as long as the defaults.conf file is edited.
+        ./build/makedist.py [--debug] [--release] [--android] [--no-pc]

+    Running the command with no arguments is equivalent to passing `--debug`.
+If you want to build the Android app, pass `--android`, and if you don't want to build the PC program, pass `--no-pc`.
+At the moment, the debug and release build types are used for the Android app only.
+Release mode requires that a signing key is set up.